nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 ## Better Unicode Support

-Before ECMAScript 6, JavaScript strings revolved around 16-bit character encoding.
-All string properties and methods, like the `length` property and the `charAt()` method, were based on the idea that every 16-bit sequence represented a single character.
-ECMAScript 5 allowed JavaScript engines choose from two encoding options: either UCS-2 or UTF-16.
-(Both systems use 16-bit *code units*, making all observable operations work the same.)
+Before ECMAScript 6, JavaScript strings revolved around 16-bit character encoding (UTF-16).
+Each 16-bit sequence is a *code unit* representing a character.
+All string properties and methods, like the `length` property and the `charAt()` method, were based on these 16-bit code units.
 Of course, 16 bits used to be enough to contain any character.
 That's no longer true thanks to the expanded character set introduced by Unicode.

 ### UTF-16 Code Points

 Limiting character length to 16 bits wasn't possible for Unicode's stated goal of providing a globally unique identifier to every character in the world.
 These globally unique identifiers, called *code points*, are simply numbers starting at 0.

 Code points are like character codes, but there's a subtle difference.
 A character encoding translates code points into code units that are internally consistent.
-While UCS-2 code points are also code units, the same isn't true in UTF-16.
+For UTF-16, code points can be made up of many code units.

-The first 2^16 code points in UTF-16 are represented as single 16-bit code units.
+The first 2^16^ code points in UTF-16 are represented as single 16-bit code units.
 This range is called the *Basic Multilingual Plane* (BMP).
-Everything beyond that is considered to be in one of many *supplementary planes*, where the code points can no longer be represented in just 16-bits.
+Everything beyond that is considered to be in one of the *supplementary planes*, where the code points can no longer be represented in just 16-bits.
 UTF-16 solves this problem by introducing *surrogate pairs* in which a single code point is represented by two 16-bit code units.
 That means any single character in a string can be either one code unit for BMP characters, giving a total of 16 bits, or two units for supplementary plane characters, giving a total of 32 bits.

 In ECMAScript 5, all string operations work on 16-bit code units, meaning that you can get unexpected results from UTF-16 encoded strings containing surrogate pairs, as in this example: